 North East Scotland is a pretty big region - stretching as it does from the Banffshire coast in the north all the way down to Dundee in the south, and as far west as Braemar.
-Since first being elected to Parliament in May 2007, I've tried to meet as many people across the region as possible (and I'll keep on trying!), but for those that I haven't met yet, I'd like to take the opportunity to let you know a little bit more about me.
+Since first being elected to Parliament in May 2007 until the dissolution of parliament earlier in 2016, I've tried to meet as many people across the region as possible, but for those that I haven't met, I'd like to take the opportunity to let you know a little bit more about me.

 Originally from Ayrshire, I moved back to Scotland, along with my husband Tom, to settle in the Aberdeenshire East area about 25 years ago now.
 Tom runs his own successful media company, and we have two grown-up children.
 I'm a keen follower of the Arts, from literature through to the performing arts.
 I also have an interest in architecture, and, back in the days when I had more spare time, I enjoyed gardening and cooking as well!